 “I think today’s buyers are more realistic that the market doesn’t necessarily go up forever,” Wethman said.
 “They saw family members and friends get burned in the last downturn.”

 Find a real estate agent

-Their free help is valuable: you’ll need them to tour the homes you’re interested in, to notify you about properties before they hit the major real estate websites (whose listings are often outdated), to help you write and negotiate a purchase offer and to help you deal with any hiccups in the process, such as renegotiating the purchase price later if the pre-purchase home inspection reveals problems.
+Their free help is valuable: you’ll need an agent to tour the homes you’re interested in, to notify you about properties before they hit the major real estate websites (whose listings are often outdated), to help you write and negotiate a purchase offer, and to help you deal with any hiccups in the process, such as renegotiating the purchase price later if the pre-purchase home inspection reveals problems.

 Make an offer on a home

 You might submit your best and highest offer if you’ve found your dream home or if you’re in a competitive real estate market with multiple offers.
-You might submit a lowball offer if you’re shopping in a slow housing market, you think the home is overpriced or you want to get a bargain and you’re willing to walk away if the seller balks or another buyer submits a higher bid.
+You might submit a lowball offer if you’re shopping in a slow housing market, you think the home is overpriced or you want to get a bargain.
+Make sure you’re willing to walk away if the seller balks or another buyer submits a higher bid.

 Once you get a home under contract, there will be a home inspection and more loan paperwork.
 There might be additional bargaining over the sale price of the home or allowances for repairs depending on what the real estate inspection turns up.
 (Learn more: Home down payments)

 Expect lots of waiting, interspersed with moments where you have to act quickly.
 At times it will be stressful and you’ll wish you’d never come up with the crazy idea to buy a home.
 But eventually, the deal will close, you’ll get the keys, and you’ll become a homeowner.

 This article was first published in April 2016.
 It has been updated.